couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

     * Added vector search and the `cluster.search()` and `scope.search()` APIs.
     * Modified scoped search index support to use only the `scope.search()` interface added alongside vector search.
     * Clarified scoped search index error handling.

+* February 14th, 2024 - Revision #11 (by Graham Pople)
+    * Specified that scoped index and vector search operations should raise `FeatureNotAvailableException` against clusters that do not support them.

 # Signoff